scivision/signal_subspace/README.rst

 -------------------------------------------
 Note, don't use -Ofast to avoid seg faults.
 There are two versions of this program, one a full accuracy using ``double complex`` numbers, and the other using ``single real`` numbers as input.
 The single real (4 bytes/number) runs about 4 times faster than the double complex (16 bytes/number) program.

+The reason one might use the real version is that it's four times faster than the double complex version.

 double complex::

    make -f Makefile_f